 NUMBER UTAH LEASE NOTICES c.
-Will occur within 300 feet from the edge of the proposed way for surface pipelines or roads; and within 300 feet for perimeter of disturbance for the proposed well pad inclu well pad, d.
-Will include, but not be limited to, plant species lists and rom the ding the characteristics, and · incitat e.
+Will occur within 300 feet from the edge of the proposed right-of-way for surface pipelines or roads; and within 300 feet from the perimeter of disturbance for the proposed well pad including the well pad, d.
+Will include, but not be limited to, plant species lists and habitat characteristics, and e.
 Will be valid until May 1 st the following year. c.
-Design project infrastructure to minimize impacts within suitable e habitat [] : a.
-Where standard surveys are technically infeasible, infras and activities will avoid all suitable habitat (avoidance a incorporate 300-foot buffers, in general; however, site-special distances will need to be approved by FWS and BLM will disturbance will occur upslope of habitat, reas) and pecific b.
+Design project infrastructure to minimize impacts within suitable habitat: a.
+Where standard surveys are technically infeasible, infrastructure and activities will avoid all suitable habitat (avoidance areas) and incorporate 300-foot buffers, in general; however, site-specific distances will need to be approved by FWS and BLM when disturbance will occur upslope of habitat, b.
 Reduce well pad size to the minimum needed, without compromising safety, c.
 Limit new access routes created by the project, d.
-Roads and utilities should share common right-of-ways possible, where e.
-Reduce the width of right-of-ways and minimize the dep excavation needed for the road bed; where feasible, use ground surface for the road within habitat, f.
-Place signing to limit off-road travel in sensitive areas, ag.
-Stay on designated routes and other cleared/approved are d.
-Within occupied habitat 3 , project infrastructure will be designed t direct disturbance and minimize indirect impacts to populations a individual plants: a.
-Where standard surveys are technically infeasible, infras and activities will avoid all suitable habitat (avoidance a incorporate 300-foot buffers, in general; however, site-special distances will need to be approved by FWS and BLM will disturbance will occur upslope of habitat, reas) and pecific b.
-Follow the above recommendations (3.) for project design suitable habitats, gn within To avoid water flow and/or sedimentation into occupied and avoidance areas, silt fences, hay bales, and similar so or practices will be incorporated into the project design; appropriate placement of fill is encouraged, d.
-Construction of roads will occur such that the edge of th way is at least 300 feet from any plant and 300 feet from avoidance areas, e.
-Roads will be graveled within occupied habitat; the oper ator will apply water for dust abatement to such areas from May ct
+Roads and utilities should share common right-of-ways where possible, e.
+Reduce the width of right-of-ways and minimize the depth of excavation needed for the road bed; where feasible, use the natural ground surface for the road within habitat, f.
+Place signing to limit off-road travel in sensitive areas, and g.
+Stay on designated routes and other cleared/approved areas. d.
+Within occupied habitat 3 , project infrastructure will be designed to avoid direct disturbance and minimize indirect impacts to populations and to individual plants: a.
+Where standard surveys are technically infeasible, infrastructure and activities will avoid all suitable habitat (avoidance areas) and incorporate 300-foot buffers, in general; however, site-specific distances will need to be approved by FWS and BLM when disturbance will occur upslope of habitat, b.
+Follow the above recommendations (3.) for project design within suitable habitats, c.
+To avoid water flow and/or sedimentation into occupied habitat and avoidance areas, silt fences, hay bales, and similar structures or practices will be incorporated into the project design; appropriate placement of fill is encouraged, d.
+Construction of roads will occur such that the edge of the right of way is at least 300 feet from any plant and 300 feet from avoidance areas, e.
+Roads will be graveled within occupied habitat; the operator will apply water for dust abatement to such areas from May 1 st to June